NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(save-near2far filename near2far)`**
 —
-Save the Fourier-transformed fields corresponding to the given `near2far` object in an HDF5 file of the given name (without the ".h5" suffix).
+Save the Fourier-transformed fields corresponding to the given `near2far` object in an HDF5 file of the given `filename` (without the ".h5" suffix).
 The current filename-prefix is prepended automatically.

 **`(load-near2far filename near2far)`**
 —
-Load the Fourier-transformed fields into the given `near2far` object replacing any values currently there from an HDF5 file of the given name (without the ".h5" suffix) the current filename-prefix is prepended automatically.
+Load the Fourier-transformed fields into the given `near2far` object replacing any values currently there from an HDF5 file of the given `filename` (without the ".h5" suffix) the current filename-prefix is prepended automatically.
 You must load from a file that was saved by `save-near2far` in a simulation of *the same dimensions* for both the cell and the near2far regions with the same number of processors.

 **`(load-minus-near2far filename near2far)`**
 —